Has Michael Gove dreamed up these grammar rules just for our entertainment?

 Commercial

 However, all that is to overlook the point or to make mild of it for the sake of comedy.
 There are two clues as to what is sincerely going on.
-The one in plain sight is his activity: however sidelined he can be from the real levers of electricity, or David Cameron’s snug clique, Gove is, in his very own eyes as a minimum, and relative to us, a Critical individual.
-The clue this is tucked away in his commands is his insistence that once his civil servants confer with rising courtroom costs, a truth due totally to his birthday party’s guidelines, they have to mention.
+The one in plain sight is his activity: however sidelined he can be from the real levers of electricity or David Cameron’s snug clique, Gove is, in his very own eyes as a minimum, and relative to us, a Critical individual.
+The clue this is tucked away in his commands is his insistence that they have to mention ce his civil servants confer with rising courtroom costs, a truth due to his birthday party’s guidelines; they want to tackle the financial state of affairs that the government has inherited.
+So, while it’s miles all very well for him to generously endorse (I cut up the infinitive gleefully) that they Study George Orwell and Christopher Hitchens, such recommendation might sound a piece higher – or Study a piece higher, if he prefers – if he wasn’t recommending that, every time a certain concern comes up, propaganda need to be used; or, as Orwell or Hitchens could have put it: a lie.